d12frosted/elpa-mirror/melpa/org-projectile-readme.txt

-This package aims to provide an easy interface to creating per project org-mode TODO headings.
+This package provides an easy interface to creating per project org-mode TODO headings, whether in a single file, or in a file stored in each project directory.